Connection times in large ad-hoc mobile networks: Introduction and main results

-Furthermore, besides questions of continuity of $\overline\Theta(\cdot, R)$, the coincidence of $\tau_T^{\ssup \geq}$ and $\tau_T^{\ssup >}$ is also open if, for $s$ in some set with positive Lebesgue measure, some components of $\{f_s> \lambda^{\ssup{\rm cr}}(R)\}$ are separated from each other by a component of $\{f_s= \lambda^{\ssup{\rm cr}}(R)\}$ that has a complicated local structure.
-In dimension $d=2$, e.g., a line with some fractal structure would pose such a question.
+Some sufficient conditions of the first type are certainly easy to check in many explicit situations, where the structure of the connectivity landscape given by the density $f_s$ is easy to control.
+In general, difficulties can arise if, for $s$ in some set with positive Lebesgue measure, some components of $\{f_s> \lambda_{\rm c}(R)\}$ are separated from each other by a component of $\{f_s= \lambda_{\rm c}(R)\}$ that has a complicated local structure.
+In dimension $d=2$, for example, a line with some fractal structure would pose such a question.
 In this case, it is unclear what local properties of the separation set would imply what connectivity probabilities of the corresponding percolation process.
 Finding clear criteria seems to be an open problem in the study of continuum percolation.
-We believe that, for related reasons, one can construct situations in which $\tau_T^{\ssup \geq}$ and $\tau_T^{\ssup >}$ do not coincide, the limit in \eqref{taulimit} does not exist or is random.
+We believe that, for related reasons, one can construct situations in which $\tau _T^{\ssup\geq}$ and $\tau_T^{\ssup>}$ do not coincide, the limit in \eqref{taulimit} does not exist or is random.

+Sufficient conditions of the second type are, in a sense, much easier to formulate, as the function $\overline\theta(\cdot, R)$ is known to be continuous outside the critical point $\lambda_{\rm c}(R)$, \cite{MeesterRoy96}, Theorem~3.9, and, therefore, only times $s$ have to be considered such that both $X_s^{\ssup1}$ and $X_s^{\ssup2}$ lie in the set $\{f_s= \lambda_{\rm c}(R)\}$.
+In fact, in dimension $d=2$, continuity is also known in the critical point \cite{MeesterRoy96}, Theorem~4.5, such that here the $\theta$-terms do coincide for any $s$.
+But in general dimension, continuity in the critical point is unknown.
+Hence, in cases where the set $\{f_s= \lambda_{\rm c}(R)\}$ has a positive Lebesgue measure (which can happen only for countably many values of $R$), there is a positive probability that one of the two walkers belongs to its interior for a positive portion of the time, and then the $\theta$-terms may substantially differ.